elraphty/eskimitask/README.md

 -  GET / 8083 is the index route
 -  POST /bidrequest (requires a JSON BidRequest Input)

-## How To RUN With Docker AND Docker Compose
+## How To RUN With Docker AND Docker Composse